jgraettinger/blog/event-streaming-like-1978.md

-I'm very thankful for what we, as an industry, have been able to build and learn from the stable of streaming frameworks that we have.
+I'm very thankful for what we, as an industry, have been able to build and learn from the streaming frameworks that we have.

-But I think it's time to try something else.
+But I think it's time to try something.

-As I said, streaming frameworks ask that we adapt our programs to the realities of their fault model.
+As I said, streaming frameworks ask that we adapt _our_ programs to the realities of _their_ fault model.

-The question I want to answer is:
-_how can we build an execution environment that serves the expectations of Unix philosophy programs?_
+The question I want to answer is: how can we build an execution environment that meets the expectations of Unix Philosophy programs?

+That would let you take **any** program: our python program, or a Spark or Flink SQL query, or Differential Dataflow, or `jq` command, or just about anything else and run it in a _plugable_ way.

+It would decouple the choice of processing implementation from the details of parallel processing and fault recovery.

-I believe it's possible, and we're working on it.
+I believe it's possible.
+We're going to find out.